 • Business trip – If you’re travelling for business, it’s likely that you have more high-value or specialist equipment with you, and your trip might be more likely to change.
 Business trip travel insurance will usually provide special cover for things that are considered business essentials like company money, changes to your schedule and cover for any equipment schedule changes and business equipment.

-Whatever type of insurance you choose, you’ll normally have the option to buy your cover either as a one-off or a multi-trip policy.
+Whatever type of insurance you choose, you’ll normally have the option to buy your cover either as a one-off policy to cover a specific trip, or a multi-trip policy which will cover any number of holidays you plan to go on that year.

-If you’re only taking one trip over the course of 12 months, then a single-trip insurance policy is probably better, but if you’re going away multiple times, buying a multi-trip insurance policy could work out cheaper than buying numerous single-trip policies.
+If you’re only taking one trip over the course of 12 months, then a single-trip insurance policy is likely to be more cost-effective, but if you’re going away multiple times, buying a multi-trip insurance policy could work out cheaper than buying numerous single-trip policies.

 Discount applies to the base premium of the policy only and not to medical screening costs or add-ons where relevant.
 Terms, conditions, and exclusions apply.